MRA logo

 INTRODUCTION

-The FSAE Tire Test Consortium (FSAE TTC) is an organization of Formula SAE teams who pool their financial resources to obtain high quality tire force and moment data.
-The FSAE TTC's role is to gather funds from participating FSAE teams, organize and conduct tire force and moment tests and distribute the data to all participating teams.
+The FSAE Tire Test Consortium (FSAE TTC) is a volunteer-managed organization of member schools who pool their financial resources to obtain high quality tire force and moment data targeted for Formula SAE and Formula Student competitions.
+The FSAE TTC's role is to gather funds from registering member schools, organize & conduct tire force & moment tests and make the data available to individuals at member schools.

-• Dr. Edward M. Kasprzak (University at Buffalo, Milliken Research Associates) -- liaison with Calspan TIRF and MRA, tire test coordinator, registration coordinator, distribution coordinator
+• Dr. Edward M. Kasprzak (EMK Vehicle Dynamics LLC, Milliken Research Associates, and FSAE Design Judge) -- liaison with Calspan TIRF and MRA, tire test coordinator, data distribution, secure forum registration

-• Dr. Bob Woods (University of Texas Arlington, FSAE founding member) -- general project oversight, liaison with tire companies
+• Dr. Bob Woods (University of Texas Arlington, FSAE founding member) -- general project consultation, some liaison with tire companies

-Denny Trimble (University at Washington) was also a co-founder and director.
+Denny Trimble (University at Washington) was also an FSAE TTC co-founder and director.
 The FSAE TTC thanks Denny for his considerable contributions and wishes him well in his current endeavors.

 Additionally, the FSAE TTC is supported by:

-The FSAE TTC is not affiliated with Milliken Research Associates, Inc. We thank FSAE Design Judge Doug Milliken for donating this webspace and agreeing to oversee the finances of the Consortium.
+Note: The FSAE TTC is not affiliated with Milliken Research Associates, Inc. We thank FSAE Design Judge Doug Milliken for donating this webspace and agreeing to oversee TTC finances.

 SUMMARY

-FSAE teams join the FSAE TTC at a cost of $500 as per the conditions below.
-In return, they receive all tire data measured by the FSAE TTC.
-Tire data includes tire force/moments and spring rate info as described below.
-With registration, teams are allowed to vote for four tire constructions they would like to see tested--the most popular are tested.
-To date, two rounds of testing have been completed and additional tests may follow as time and finances allow.
+Universities (schools) join the FSAE TTC at a cost of US$500 as per the conditions below.
+In return, individuals from member schools are granted access to all tire data measured by the FSAE TTC via individual usernames at the FSAE TTC private forum.
+To date, nine rounds of testing have been completed and additional tests may follow as time and finances allow.

-Tire data includes tire force/moments and spring rate info as described below, for more techinical detail please see the SAE paper by Kasprzak and Gentz.
+Tire data includes tire force/moments and spring rate info as described below, for more technical detail please see the SAE paper by Kasprzak and Gentz.

 TEST PROCEDURE